richardgaywood/paydata.org/content/houserules/matrix/houserules/actions.md

 	Once you have performed Snoop, you can also insert hacking commands into the datastream to hack the remote device.
 This can even be achieved if the remote device is outside of local mesh range.
 Roll Probe/Backdoor Entry/Brute Force as normal.
 * Spoof Command (no access required): send a single command to a device, carefully constructed to look like it came from a legitimate source.
 See below for discussion.
 * Subvert Infrastructure (requires User access): Take control of up to (net hits) simple infrastructure devices connected to the PAN/WAN.
 Control continues as long as the decker maintains access to the host.
 Examples of devices include traffic lights, vending machines, home appliances, desk lamps, etc. Different commands can be issued to multiple devices for a single Simple action.
 * Squelch (no access required): prevents target device from calling or sending any messages for (net hits) number of minutes.
+If the target is a host subsystem, it prevents alerts leaving that subsystem and deploying IC in other subsystems for (net hits) combat turns.

 ### Spoof Command